catchorg/Catch2/docs/build-systems.md

 ### Automatic test registration
+We provide 2 CMake scripts that can automatically register Catch-based tests with CTest,
+  * `contrib/ParseAndAddCatchTests.cmake`
+  * `contrib/CatchAddTests.cmake`

-If you are also using ctest, `contrib/ParseAndAddCatchTests.cmake` is a CMake script that attempts to parse your test files and automatically register all test cases, using tags as labels.
-This means that these
+The first is based on parsing the test implementation files, and attempts to register all `TEST_CASE`s using their tags as labels.
+This means that
+these:

 ```cpp
 TEST_CASE("Test1", "[unit]") {
     int a = 1;